What I’d teach my 18-year-old self if I could time travel

 Instead, setting up a standing order on the day I get paid and transferring that money into a Stocks and Shares ISA and investing it, then figuring out how to live on the remaining money for the rest of the month.

-I’d also tell me to educate the shit out of myself on all things long term finance.
+I’d also tell me to educate myself on all things long term finance.
 Nothing too heavy, but at least familiarise myself with the stock market (I did a business & finance degree so I was pretty handy at that anyway), how to buy property for investment purposes, what the bond market was all about, how commodities worked.

 I wouldn’t tell me to be the super geek I actually became and specialise in an asset class.
 Instead I’d just want to get enough of an idea to be able to invest for the long-term.